 The Bigger the Burrito, the Better

-Have you ever eaten a burrito?
-It’s a tortilla wrapped around foods like rice, beans, chunks of meat, and shredded cheese.
-Well, last month Dylan Grosz decided to find out how much food he could get in a burrito from the restaurant Chipotle.
-Every day he ordered 5 burritos with different fillings, then weighed them to see which mix gave him the most food.
-Turns out that when you order both types of beans or both types of rice, the servers should give you just 1/2 scoop of each, but they actually put in more than a total of one scoop.
-You also score more food if you order the fillings in a bowl with the tortilla on the side.
-Dylan almost doubled the burrito to nearly 2 pounds without paying anything extra!
-But he probably doesn’t want to eat burritos again for a while.
+A burrito is a tortilla wrapped around rice, beans, meat, and shredded cheese.
+Well, Dylan Grosz wanted to know how big a burrito he could order at the restaurant Chipotle.
+Every day he ordered 5 burritos with different fillings, then weighed them.
+He figured out that you get more food if you order both types of beans or both types of rice, and order the fillings in a bowl with the tortilla on the side.
+Dylan almost doubled the burrito to 2 pounds without paying extra!

 Wee ones: If your burrito has rice, beans, beef, cheese, corn, and salsa, how many ingredients is that?